Win Tickets To The 71st Connecticut Home & Remodeling Show

-The 71st Connecticut Home & Remodeling Show is Connecticut Convention Center March 2nd through 4th, and we want you to be there.
+The 71st Connecticut Home & Remodeling Show is coming to the Connecticut Convention Center March 2nd through 4th, and you can enter for the chance to win a four-pack of tickets.

 As Connecticut’s largest and longest running Home and Remodeling Show, the Home Builders & Remodelers Association of Central Connecticut offers residents of Connecticut and western Massachusetts a one-stop shopping experience in home products and services.
 You will be able to find a wide variety of home improvement, building, and remodeling exhibits from featuring local and national vendors featuring thousands of ideas for your home and yard.